mmirudeea/website/website/tutorial/embassy/index.md

 }
 ```

-You can run this by using
+If you've completed all the steps in this tutorial, you can run this by using

 ```shell
 cargo run
 ```

-or by starting the `launch request` task at the top of the **Run and Debug** menu.
+or by starting the `Pico 2W` task at the top of the **Run and Debug** menu.